lsz7575/PluralCrypt/README.md

 - This current version is `1.6.0.0`.

 # Reference
-- This tool has been made by myself but some functions about running commandline tools or style of code that I refer from [Lynda-Decryptor](https://github.com/h4ck-rOOt/Lynda-Decryptor).
+- This tool has been made by myself but some functions about running command-line tools or style of code that I refer from [Lynda-Decryptor](https://github.com/h4ck-rOOt/Lynda-Decryptor).

 # Copyright ©
 - This software is freeware and open source.
 Please don't use it for commercial.